 Best way to cool down noodles

 No matter whether you are making this day ahead of time, it’s imperative to make sure your cooked macaroni is COLD.
-If you need this done quickly, rinse pasta immediately with cold running water and let drain super well before moving on.
+If you need this done quickly, rinse pasta immediately with cold running water and drain well before moving on.
 Any excess water or heat in the pasta can result in the creamy dressing being too liquid.

 What can you serve with macaroni salad?